ENVT5517 Ecological Rehabilitation

 - Ecological rehabilitation is the science of repairing essential ecosystem structures and functions in environments that have been impacted by industrial, urban, or other disturbances.
 It does not imply restoration; that is, return of the environment to an identical pre-disturbance state, but instead acknowledges the irreversibility of some environmental changes and seeks to identify the options that deliver the greatest ecological value under these conditions.
 Ecological rehabilitation integrates scientific expertise from geology, soils, hydrology, botany, zoology, ecology, and social sciences to develop holistic intervention strategies to repair ecosystem structure and function.
 Students will acquire skills and knowledge in each of these disciplines and use them to assess degradation and formulate intervention strategies for impacted sites.

-- Indicative assessments in this unit are as follows: (1) individual report assessing degradation in impacted ecosystem
+- Indicative assessments in this unit are as follows: (1) individual report - identifying suitable natural analogues

-; and (3) exam.
+; and (3) report - remediation of post-mining soil substrates.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.